-No doubt that everyone loves WordPress.
-What’s so unique about this Content Management System that its version 4.1 was downloaded by approximately 22,681,153 times?
+Everyone loves WordPress!!
 There is a lot to add to the list of benefits of WordPress – right from it being free to flexibility and support.
 One of the key reasons is that it’s FREE and small businesses with low budget can easily afford it.
 Even large businesses prefer to use WordPress as it is search engine friendly and offers plenty of options.
 Of course, it can’t be overlooked, it’s mobile friendly which is the need of today’s trending mobile world.

 For some, WordPress simply drives them crazy, isn’t it?
 That’s true.
 If some software is offering such great features then who wouldn’t like to use it?
-In addition, businesses have started using WordPress for lead generation.
-Lead generation has become the need of the hour for all types of businesses since it helps to get access to large number of contacts.
-Having a CMS simple to understand and use as WordPress, is almost next to impossible, atleast on this day.
+So WordPress is a very easy CMS to understand and use.

 Why do you get internal server error in WordPress?